asheroto/Chocolatey-Package-Updater/README.md

 ## Usage

 Don't worry, it's not hard!
-There's a [full example](example-package) available on this repo in case you get stuck.
+There's an example [update.ps1](example-package/update.ps1) file and a [full package example](example-package) available on this repo in case you get stuck.

 ### Step 1 - Dot-Source the Functions